Eljero Elia: İstanbul Başakşehir

 On 13 June 2017, Elia joined Turkish side İstanbul Başakşehir on a three-year contract.

 He made his debut for the club on 26 July 2017 in a 3–3 away draw against Club Brugge in the first leg of the third qualifying round of the UEFA Champions League, immediately scoring his first goal in the 62nd minute of the match.
 In the return leg, Elia started in the match and helped İstanbul Başakşehir win 2–0 to advance to the next round.
 His first appearance in the Süper Lig came on 11 August 2017 in a 1–0 home win over Bursaspor, where he scored the only goal of the match.
-Elia scored in both legs of the UEFA Champions League's play–offs round against Sevilla, as the club were eliminated following a 4–3 loss on aggragate.
+Elia scored in both legs of the UEFA Champions League's play–offs round against Sevilla, as the club were eliminated following a 4–3 loss on aggregate.
 Since joining İstanbul Başakşehir, he quickly established himself in the first team, playing in the left–wing position.
 However, Elia suffered a shoulder injury and had an operation that saw him out for two months.
 It wasn't until on 18 February 2018 when he made his return from injury, coming on as a 74th-minute substitute, in a 1–0 win against Trabzonspor.
 Elia then scored three goals in three matches between 18 March 2018 and 6 April 2018 against Beşiktaş, Alanyaspor and Yeni Malatyaspor.
 Two weeks later on 20 April 2018, he scored his eighth goal of the season, in a 3–1 win against Kayserispor.
 Elia followed up by assisting three times in the next three matches.
 Having helped the club finish third place in the league, he went on to make thirty–two appearances and scoring eight times in all competitions.

 Ahead of the 2018–19 season, Elia was linked a move away from with İstanbul Başakşehir, with European clubs were interested in signing him, but he ended up staying at the club.
 However, he found himself plagued with injuries and affected his playing time for the 2018–19 season.
 Despite this, Elia scored his only goal of the season, in a 1–1 draw against Kasımpaşa on 28 January 2019.
-Despite aiming to help İstanbul Başakşehir win the league for the first time, the club ended up finishing second place after surrending their title chances to Galatasaray, in a 2–1 loss on 19 May 2019.
+Despite aiming to help İstanbul Başakşehir win the league for the first time, the club ended up finishing second place after surrendering their title chances to Galatasaray, in a 2–1 loss on 19 May 2019.
 At the end of the 2018–19 season, he went on to make twenty–four appearances and scoring once in all competitions.